anshika1028/EasyHRM/README.md

 View Report: This page will display the login/logout time of the logged in employee.Report can be filtered by Date.

+Some More Modules:
-Sign Up
+- Sign Up
-Sign In
+- Sign In
-Reset password
+- Reset password
-shows passwords secured with bcrypt
+- shows passwords secured with bcrypt
-Shows secure workflow to reset password
+- Shows secure workflow to reset password
-Shows secure workflow to reset email
+- Shows secure workflow to reset email
-Change email from Settings
+- Change email from Settings

 Technology used:
 - Database: postgres sql